1. Home

 Additional comments:

-The IHC committee has observed in past highly sensitive ALK proficiency testing, up to 15% of participants continue to use ALK1 instead of highly-sensitive ALK clones.
+The IHC committee has observed, in past highly sensitive ALK proficiency testing, that up to 15% of participants continue to use ALK1 instead of highly-sensitive ALK clones.

 D0: Prepare and plan for the 8D process

-The lab has intermittent, unacceptable responses on BRAF V600E proficiency testing.
-Unacceptable responses are usually cases where the intended response was positive and the submitted response was negative.
+The laboratory has intermittent unacceptable responses on BRAF V600E Pt.
+Unacceptable responses are usually cases where the intended response was positive, and the submitted response was negative.
 Anticipate missing low positive cases requiring assay re-optimization and revalidation.
-Anticipate allocating several hours of lab staff and medical director time for process improvement assessment and resolution.
+Anticipate allocating several hours of laboratory staff and medical director time for process improvement assessment and resolution.

 D1: Form a team